Fellows & Fellowships

 Natasha Lycia Ora Bannan

-She is a fellow at the Center for Latino and Latina Rights and Equality at the City University of New York School of Law, where she is currently a student focusing on International Women's Human Rights.
-She is the President of the Latin American Law Students Association and is Co-Chair of CUNY's Contemplative Urban Lawyering Program.
-She has been a research assistant to Professor Rhonda Copelon on the issue of femicide in Guatemala.
+While at CUNY Law, Ms. Bannan focused on International Women's Human Rights.
+She was President of the Latin American Law Students Association and Co-Chair of CUNY's Contemplative Urban Lawyering Program.
+She served as a research assistant to Professor Rhonda Copelon on the issue of femicide in Guatemala.
 Ms. Bannan has received an M.P.A. from New York University and a B.A. from Georgia State University.
 She is a graduate of Harvard University's JFK School of Government's Executive Education program and the Center for Creative Leadership.

-Katie is a third year student at CUNY School of Law and is in the Equality Concentration which has placed her with LatinoJustice PRLDEF.
+Katie Myers is a 2010 graduate of CUNY School of Law.
+While at CUNY Law, Ms. Myers was a student in the Equality Concentration which placed her with LatinoJustice PRLDEF.
 While in undergraduate school at New York University, Katie studied Contemporary Race Relations and Human Rights in the Gallatin School of Individualized Studies.
 As a Martin Luther King Scholar, she participated in seminars, community service, and traveled to places such as Rio de Janiero and El Salvador de Bahia, Brazil and New Orleans to learn about local culture and communities in relation to social justice initiatives.
 After completing her B.A., Katie worked with not-for-profit organizations on issues of financial governance and compliance with proposed auditing standards before returning to school at CUNY School of Law, where she is focused on discrimination, and particularly impact litigation.
 Katie plans use her legal education to address the myriad of issues facing minority and marginalized communities, domestically and abroad.

-Rachel Seger is a third-year student at CUNY School of Law.
-She is currently in the Immigration and Refugee Rights Clinic, and a member of the New York City Law Review.
+Rachel Seger is a 2009 graduate of CUNY School of Law, where she was a student advocate in the Immigration and Refugee Rights Clinic, and a member of the New York City Law Review.
 She received a B.A. in Social Thought and Political Economy and Spanish from the University of Massachusetts at Amherst.
 Before attending law school, she was a delegate on the Amherst-La Paz Centro Sister City Project in La Paz Centro, Nicaragua.
 She also facilitated a parent support group for Latina mothers and a youth empowerment program at Gerena Community School in Springfield, Massachusetts.
 During law school, she clerked for the judges of the Hampden Juvenile Court in Springfield, Massachusetts and worked at the CUNY Citizenship and Immigration Project in Flushing, New York.
 Honored to receive a Charles Revson Public Interest Fellowship Grant in 2008, Rachel worked at Queens Legal Services, representing low-income clients in disability and unemployment hearings, researching housing and consumer cases, and attending immigration community events.